clawfire/portfolio/content/_posts/2025-07-29-ux-design-thinking-workshop-at-loic.md

 published: true
 category: talks
 date: 2025-09-23T06:45:00.000Z
-title: UX Design Thinking Workshop at LOIC
+title: UX Design Thinking Workshop at Luxembourg Open Innovation Club
 description: |
   Join our UX Design Thinking Workshop in Luxembourg on September 23, 2025, and discover how to drive innovation by putting user needs at the heart of your business.
 Learn practical methods and strategies from leading experts in UX and Design Thinking.
 featured_image: img/2025/07/daria-nepriakhina-zoCDWPuiRuA-unsplash.jpg